Shivendra30/hacker-news-next/README.md

 - [ ] Debug PWA functionality.
 (Bugs in registering service worker)
 - [ ] Sort the list of posts in descending order
-- [ ] Loading indicator for page loads and routing
+- [x] Loading indicator for page loads and routing
+- [x] Global CSS with /pages/\_app.js not working

 ## Build Setup